 Sale of Shares.
 You will generally realize gain or loss upon the sale of shares through the Purchase and Sale Program.
 The amount of gain realized will be equal to the difference between the amount realized on the sale of shares and the tax basis of the shares.
 The IRS position is that shares that were issued in the demutualization to the Trust for the benefit of a Trust Beneficiary will have a zero basis.
 Assuming that the shares sold are held as a capital asset, any realized gain will be capital gain or loss and will be long-term capital gain or loss if the holding period for the shares is longer than one year.
 You may refer to the IRS website at www.irs.gov/taxtopics/tc430.html for more information.
 (In this regard, the conversion of Metropolitan Life Insurance Company from a mutual life insurance company to a stock life insurance company was a tax-free reorganization under Section 368(a)(1) of the Internal Revenue Code.
 The stock of Metropolitan Life Insurance Company was treated as having been transferred to MetLife, Inc. in a tax-free transfer under Section 351(a) of the Internal Revenue Code.)
-Courts have split on the question of the tax basis of stock received in a demutualization.
-See Fisher v.
+But also see Fisher v.
 United States, 82 Fed.
 Cl.
-780 (2008) (affirmed in an unpublished per curiam order of the U. S. Court of Appeals for the Federal Circuit), in which the U.S. Court of Federal Claims rejected the IRS position that a taxpayer had zero basis in stock received in a demutualization.
+780 (2008) (affirmed in an unpublished per curiam order of the U.S. Court of Appeals for the Federal Circuit), in which the U.S. Court of Federal Claims rejected the IRS position.
 Also see Dorrance v.
-United States, 110 AFTR 2d 2012-5176 (DC AZ 2012), in which the U.S. District Court in Arizona rejected the IRS's position that a taxpayer had zero basis in stock received in a demutualization, and also rejected the taxpaver's position that all past premium payments represented basis in the stock.
+United States, 110 AFTR 2d 2012-5176 (DC AZ 2012), in which the U.S. District Court in Arizona rejected the IRS's position that a taxpayer had zero basis in stock received in a demutualization, and also rejected the taxpayer's position that all past premium payments represented basis in the stock.
 The court concluded that the basis arising from premium payments made before the demutualization should be apportioned between basis in the stock and basis in the policy.
-However, in Dorrance v.
-United States 116 AFTR 2d 2015-6692 (CA 9), the Arizona District Court decision was reversed by the Court of Appeals for the Ninth Circuit, which held that mutual insurance company policyholders have no basis in stock received when the insurance company demutualizes.
+The amount to be allocated to the stock will be determined in a future proceeding.